 SCHOOL DISTRICT OF ROSENDALE-BRANDON POLICY 431 -- SCHOOL ATTENDANCE AND TRUANCY COMPULSORY SCHOOL ATTENDANCE SECTION 118.15, WIS.
-STATUTES

-118.15 (1)(A) Any person having under control a child who is between the ages of 6 and 18 years shall cause the child to attend school regularly during the full period and hours that the public school in which the child should be enrolled is in session until the end of the school term, quarter, or semester of the school year in which the child becomes 18 years of age.
+STATUTES should be enrolled is in session until the end of the school term, quarter, or semester of the school year in which the child becomes 18 years of age.
 The child must be in a class, a study hall, or a Board of Education approved activity every period of every school day, except that a parent or guardian may cause their child to be excused if they provide an excuse in writing before the absence.
 A child so excused is required to complete the course work missed during the absence.